 Usually, just before you start sending out your college applications, you will be busy preparing for your senior secondary examinations.
 You won’t have a lot of time to track scholarships in the last minute.
 You may end up feeling stressed and finding things difficult to manage.
 If you start searching for funding when you’re sixteen, you can look at a more leisurely pace.
 Last-minute applications could also end up having errors that you’ll avoid if you’ve started the process well in advance.

-You’ll also be less burdened by the immense competition that comes with a application.
+You’ll also be less burdened by the immense competition that comes with a scholarship application.
 It’s important to be able to take the time to carefully read and follow rules so that you don’t make mistakes in the application.

 6. You’ll have more time to save up money